Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Seasonality doesn’t matter.
 Manufacturers, distributors and other businesses that have seasonal drops in cash flow could particularly benefit from asset-based lending.

 - Not for new businesses.
-While time in business might not be as important for asset-based lenders, it’s easier for established businesses to meet the minimum borrowing base requirements and show its business financials are strong enough to qualify for a loan.
+While time in business might not be as important for asset-based lenders, it’s easier for established businesses to meet the minimum borrowing base requirements and show its financials are strong enough to qualify for a loan.

 Asset-based loans could be a good long-term financing solution for established businesses that have trouble qualifying for unsecured business loans due to gaps in cash flow or bad credit.
 It’s not great when you need quick or small-dollar funding, and you could have trouble qualifying if your business is just getting off the ground.